thoughtspot/thoughtspot.github.io/_complex-search/aggregation-formulas.md

 -  [Moving formulas](about-moving-formulas.html#) measure within a window (usually time-based) that you define.

 Data from any rows that are not included in the search result will not be incorporated, and you cannot create a filter on aggregated data.

-## Flexible aggregation

-The `group_aggregate` function makes it possible to aggregate measures at granularities that are different from the dimensions or column groupings used in the search.

-See [Flexible aggregation](aggregation-flexible.html#) to learn more about working with this formula.

 ## Using division with aggregation in a search